ND-HowardGroup/Application-Specific-Super-resolution/README.md

-# Super-resolution CNN based on DenseED blocks
+# Application-Specific Super-resolution CNN based on DenseED blocks
 This repository includes the code used for the geenration of super-resolution of microscopy images training using the small data (a small training dataset and really useful for biomedical applications like X-ray, MRI and in vivo imaging).

 # Motivation: